2 sticks butter

 3 cups chocolate chips

-Add the corn flakes and the chocolate chips to you dough until just combined.
+- Add the corn flakes and the chocolate chips to your dough until just combined.

-Now, using an ice cream scoop (or about 3 T.) drop cookies on parchment lined baking sheet, making sure you space them far enough apart because they spread out.
+- Now, using an ice cream scoop (or about 3 T.) drop cookies on a parchment-lined baking sheet, making sure you space them far enough apart because they spread out.
 Flatten each cookie a little and bake for approx 8 minutes until edges are golden.